 - Opacity: You can select values ranging from 0% to 100%.

-- Pixel layers: These have holes where you have removed the picture information or where they are compact in size than the layer present below and permits fundamental facts to manifest through.
+- Pixel layers: These have holes where you have removed the picture information or compact in size than the layer present below and permit fundamental facts to manifest.
 This is especially helpful for producing collages.

 - They have the potential to be combined with different layers utilizing diverse modes.